shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * When the user triggers “Search Route”, the system shall validate that start and end coordinates are present and numeric.
 * If validation fails, an inline error message shall be shown and the request shall not be sent.
 * If validation passes, the system shall call the backend routing endpoint and load the returned GeoJSON route.
-* If the server is not ready, route search shall be disabled or an appropriate message shall be shown.
+* If the server is not ready, route search will display an error message.

 ---